 Lost Lake Mysterious Nature

-The entire region of which Lost Lake is a part is part of an extensive lava bed formed approximately 3,000 years ago.
+The entire region is part of an extensive lava bed which formed about 3,000 years ago.
 The source of the drainage is a lava tube formed during the period of volcanic activity.
-The lava tube is approximately 6 ft (2m) wide.
-During the Spring and Summer, Lost Lake is kept filled by the combination of rainfall and the prodigious volume of runoff from snowmelt in the nearby mountains.
-During the winter the inflow ceases, and the water drains away.
-However, exactly where the water draining from Lost Lake goes remains a mystery at this time.
+This lava tube is roughly 6 ft (2 m) wide.